- Major Professor Co-Advisor Form

 The Final Oral Examination, which is a defense of the dissertation, is given after the dissertation is approved by the Advisory Committee.
 The Major Professor will arrange the time and the place of the examination.
 It is administered by the Advisory Committee.
 The Major Professor should notify the Graduate School through the Department Degree Program Assistant at least three weeks before the Final Oral Examination date so that the Graduate School can announce to the university public about the examination.
 The Major Professor serves as Chair.
 This examination is normally confined to the dissertation topic and related matters.
 After passing the Final Oral Examination for the Ph.D., students must complete all remaining degree requirements (outlined in Steps 14-17) by the end of the semester following the semester in which the exam was administered.
 Failure to do so will result in the need to retake the Final Oral Examination.

 A candidate for the doctoral degree who fails to take the final oral examination within five years after passing the written and oral doctoral comprehensive examinations and being admitted to candidacy will be required to take another set of written and oral doctoral comprehensive examinations and be admitted to candidacy a second time.

-- Once the dissertation has been approved by the advisory committee and the final oral examination has been passed, the dissertation must be submitted to the Graduate School for final approval no later than two weeks prior to graduation of the following semester.
+- Once the dissertation has been approved by the advisory committee and the final oral examination has been passed, the dissertation must be submitted to the Graduate School for final approval no later than two weeks prior to graduation.
 Dissertations which are not submitted by this deadline must be defended again and approved by the Advisory Committee before they will be considered by the Graduate School for final approval.

 - One complete formatted copy of the dissertation must be electronically submitted to the Graduate School for a format check no later than four weeks prior to graduation.
 For details and guidelines on how to submit, consult the Graduate School Website at: http://www.uga.edu/gradschool/academics/thesis.